stephan-dum/dateformat/README.md

 *constructor([format, [...dateArgs]])*

-%nbsp;&nbsp;format (optional): the format to be used by default
+- format (optional): the format to be used by default

-%nbsp;&nbsp;dateArgs (optional): arguments passed to the nativ Date constructor
+- dateArgs (optional): arguments passed to the nativ Date constructor

 *setformat(format)*

-  format: the new format to be used by default
+- format: the new format to be used by default

-  toString([format])
+*toString([format])*
-    format optional
+- format optional
-      if format is not present the constructor format will be used. if none is present Date.prototype.toString will be returned.
+  - if format is not present the constructor format will be used.

-  toJSON()
+  - if none is present Date.prototype.toString will be returned.

+*toJSON()*
-    returns the this.getTime which aims to ease convertions to json
+- returns the this.getTime which aims to ease convertions to json

 ## static properties
  months Array<String>